Best Management Practices

 Alternative Energy

-TFA supports reducing the United States dependence on traditional energy sources and becoming energy independent.
-In that regard, TFA encourages improved energy efficiencies in forest management, utilization, transportation, and manufacturing of forest products.
-TFA also encourages and supports the use of alternative, renewable cellulosic energy sources, particularly woody biomass, to achieve this objective.
+The Texas Forestry Association supports reducing the United States dependence on traditional energy sources and becoming energy independent.
+In that regard, the Texas Forestry Association encourages improved energy efficiencies in forest management, utilization, transportation, and manufacturing of forest products.
+The Texas Forestry Association also encourages and supports the use of alternative, renewable cellulosic energy sources, particularly woody biomass, to achieve this objective.

 Estate Tax